The College Hero

 The College Hero is a 1927 American silent comedy film directed by Walter Lang.
-This is a surviving title contrary to some reports, as it is on video.
+This is a surviving title contrary to some reports, as it is on YouTube.

 Plot

 Football player Bob Cantfield enrolls at Carver College, is assigned Jim Halloran as a roommate and lands a date with Sampson Saunders' attractive sister, Vivian.

 Jim's jealousy over Bob's gridiron and girlfriend successes cause him to trip his teammate deliberately and cause Bob to be injured in a game.
 Bob is still able to score the touchdown that wins Carver the game, after which Jim's conscience gets the better of him.